l3dlp-sandbox/Win10_BrightnessSlider/README.md

 # Win10_BrightnessSlider
-this app puts a Monitor Brightness icon to on Taskbar Tray.
+this app puts a Monitor Brightness icon into Taskbar Tray.
 So you can access it with 1 click. targeting laptops.

 * **supported os**:  win7 , win8 , win10 , win11